 Life & Death at Ghats of Ganga in Varanasi

 Philosophically what makes the ghats of Ganga a microcosm of human life is the co-existence of life and death on its ghats.
 I remember when I was passing through Manikarnika Ghat, the item song ‘Munni Badnam Hui’ was playing in the backdrop and in adjacent ghats, the life went as usual.
 Death is present here as a part of life.
 No wonder the people here have a carefree attitude as they understand there is no point getting worried about anything when you can see your final landing place all the time.
-You cannot but notice the playfulness in people and in air, even though it is the most spiritual of places in the world.
+You cannot but notice the playfulness in people and in the air, even though it is the most spiritual of places in the world.

 To meet death, there are burning ghats, where last rites are being performed almost around the clock.
 These are open places, anyone can go, sit and observe the rituals and contemplate what life means in the end.

 To meet life at Ganga ghats, try and speak to Pandas who sit on their benches below those bamboo canopies.
 It is not easy to speak to them unless they see a potential (read vulnerable) customer in you.
 They are family priests cum astrologers cum record keepers and near residents of the Ganga ghats.
 Sitting back and observing these men (yes, they are only men, I am yet to see a woman in that role) is quite an experience.
-When they are not engaged with a client, see their eyes scanning the crowds to look for potential clients, see how they scan and reach out to those who look most vulnerable.
+When they are not engaged with a client, see their eyes scanning the crowds to look for potential clients, see how they can scan and reach out to those who look most vulnerable.

 Their eyes sense better than any customer management in the world can.
 Then see them talk smoothly in a way that people are ready to do anything that Pandas tell them for whatever they promise.
-Be it salvation or a solution of their current problems.
+Be it salvation or a solution to their current problems.